2023 Most Popular Biological & Physical Science Bachelor's Degree Schools in the Plains States Region

 About 14% of the students majoring in biological science at the school are women while 86% are male.

-A rank of #4 on this year’s list means St Catherine University is a great place for biological and physical science students working on their bachelor’s degree.
-St. Kate's is a small private not-for-profit school located in the city of Saint Paul.
+Out of the 12 schools in the Plains States Region that were part of this year’s ranking, St Catherine University landed the # 4 spot on the list.
+St. Kate's is a small private not-for-profit school located in the large city of Saint Paul.

 Read full report on Biological & Physical Science at St Catherine University